-Keywords: Externality; public housing; affordable housing; Iran; Mehr housing Project.
+Keywords: Externality, public housing, affordable housing, Iran, Mehr housing project.
+JEL Classifications: H23, H43, R31, R38.

-1 Introduction
+1. Introduction

 Housing costs make up a significant portion of the cost of living in various developed and developing countries.
-For example Roughly 12 million American households are paying more than half of their income on housing, and over 25 percent of American renters are paying over thirty percent of their incomes (Charette et al., 2015).
-In Iran about 10 percent of households are paying more than half of their income on housing and on average, urban Iranian households spend about 36 percent of their expenditures on housing in 2019 (Statistical center of Iran).
-With high housing costs, many families especially poor ones are finding it increasingly difficult to afford all their necessities such as housing, medical expenses, food, and transportation.
+For example, roughly 12 million American households are paying more than half of their incomes on housing, and more than 25 percent of American renters are paying more than 30 percent of their incomes for rent (Charette et al., 2015).
+In Iran, about ten percent of households are paying more than half of their incomes on housing, and, on average, urban Iranian households spent about 36 percent of their expenditures on housing in 2019 (Statistical Center of Iran).
+With high housing costs, many families, especially poor ones, are finding it increasingly difficult to afford all their necessities such as housing, medical expenses, food, and transportation.

-Governments use a variety of methods to intervene in the housing market especially to provide housing for low-income households.
-Two prominent examples are construction of subsidized units and allocation of free land for housing construction.
-One of the main categories of government interventions for low-income housing is to build, either directly or indirectly, public and affordable housing.
+Governments use a variety of methods to intervene in the housing market, especially to provide housing for low-income households.
+Two prominent examples are the construction of subsidized units and the allocation of free land for housing construction.
+One of the main categories of government interventions for low-income housing is to build, either directly or indirectly, public, and affordable housing.
 Public housing intends to provide decent and safe housing for eligible low-income families.

 While affordable housing construction benefits targeted groups, it might create significant spillovers on nearby properties.
 It is very important to take into account these externalities to evaluate such interventions.
-If public housing leads to the redevelopment of the neighborhood and improvement of amenities, positive externalities follow (Baum-Snow & Marion, 2009; Schwartz et al., 2006).
-However, concentration of low-income households and poor construction quality could trigger negative externalities (Diamond & McQuade, 2019; Tighe, 2010).
+If public housing leads to the redevelopment of the neighborhood and the improvement of amenities, positive externalities follow (Baum-Snow & Marion, 2009; Schwartz et al., 2006).
+However, the concentration of low-income households, combined with poor construction quality, could trigger negative externalities (Diamond & McQuade, 2019; Tighe, 2010).
 Many studies evaluate the externality of affordable public housing on nearby property values in the United States (Baum-Snow & Marion, 2009; Diamond & McQuade, 2019; Ellen et al., 2007; Ihlanfeldt, 2019; Schwartz et al., 2006).
 There are also similar studies in other developed countries (Davison et al., 2017).
 Yet, to the best of our knowledge, there is no empirical study of such externalities in developing countries.
 The externality of public housing projects might be very different in developing countries like Iran due to poor government effectiveness and lack of trust from citizens.
 This study tries to fill this gap by providing estimates of the externality of a very large public housing project in Iran as a developing country.

-At the beginning of 2007, Iran government announced a plan to subsidize construction of about 2 million housing units to slow down the sharp rise in house prices.
-This plan, popularized as the Mehr housing project, targeted apartments suitable for low and middle income households.
+At the beginning of 2007, Iran's government announced a plan to subsidize the construction of around two million housing units to slow down the sharp rise in house prices.
+This plan, popularized as the Mehr housing project, targeted apartments suitable for low- and middle-income households.
 Most of these units were built as concentrated complexes in the suburbs of cities.
-It was estimated that this scheme costed about 150 billion dollars (33% of GDP of Iran in 2019) and it doubled the monetary base of the economy.
-Furthermore it was planned to build houses in most of the cities all over the country (1135 cities out of about 1200 cities).
+It was estimated that this scheme cost about USD 150 billion (33 percent of GDP of Iran at that time) and it doubled the monetary base of the economy (Rahpoo Sakht corporate, 2012).
+Furthermore, it was planned to build houses in most of the cities all over the country (1,135 cities out of about 1,200 cities).